astronomer/airflow-guides/guides/kubepod-operator.md

 }
 ```

-Add the new role to your local AWS credentials file which by default can be found at `~/.aws/config`.
+Add the new role to your local AWS credentials file, which by default is located at `~/.aws/config`.

 ```text
 [default]